THEY CONTROL COMMERCE AND DISTRIBUTE ITS GAINS, PRACTICES THAT PREVENT THEIR INVESTMENT

 The Voyage of Marco Polo by V. Chklovski, n.d.

--- Weights, Mission from Cape Coast Castle to Ashantee by T.E.
-Bowdich, 1819, London, p.
-298; -- "As I do," Journal of a Residence in Ashantee by Joseph Dupuis, 1824, London, p.
-167.
+-- "As I do," Journal of a Residence in Ashantee by Joseph Dupuis, 1824, p.
+167

-- In Darfur, "The king is the country's main merchant: not only does he confide a great quantity of his own wares to all of the caravans that go to Egypt, but he also uses his slaves and dependents to sell Egyptian goods in the bordering countries."
+- Darfur, "The king is the country's main merchant: not only does he confide a great quantity of his own wares to all of the caravans that go to Egypt, but he also uses his slaves and dependents to sell Egyptian goods in the bordering countries."

 -- W.G.
-Browne, Travels in Africa, Egypt and Syria in the years 1792 to 1798,
+Browne, Travels in Africa, Egypt and Syria in the years 1792 to 1798, 2nd. ed., 1806, p.
+346.

 - Futa Jallon (Senegal) the almamy organizes caravans to the coast; all independent merchants must join, and cede part of their profits to him.
 In the 1840's he introduces weaving, done by his wives.